hep-mh/xena/README.md

-# Xena - The Photodisintegration Princess
+# Xena - The Disintegration Princess

 A wrapper code around ``ACROPOLIS`` (https://github.com/hep-mh/acropolis/) to calculate photodisintegration constraints for more specific BSM scenarios that are not part of the core ``ACROPOLIS`` package